alangan17/DataEngineerZoomCamp2024Week4/README.md

         7.🚧Deploy a dbt project
             Continuous Integration upon PR
             Continuous Deployment
-        8.👀Visualization of the transformed data
-            Google Looker
+        8.👀Data Visualization in Google Looker
 ```

 ### 1. What is Analytics Engineering